djezzzl/database_consistency/README.md

 - column is not used for any Presence or Inclusion validators or BelongsTo reflection
 - column has not a default value

+### BelongsToPresenceChecker

+Imagine your model has a `validates <belongs_to reflection>, presence: true` or `belongs_to <some model>, optional: false` (since Rails 5+ optional is `false` by default).
+In both cases, you assume your instance has a persisted relation with another model which can be not true.
+For example, we can skip validations or remove connected instance after insert and etc. So, to keep your data consistency, in most cases, you should define a foreign key constraint in the database.
+It will ensure your relation exists.

+We fail if the following conditions are satisfied:
+- belongs_to reflection is not polymorphic
+- belongs_to reflection has presence validator
+- there is no foreign key constraint

 ## Example

 ```
 $ bundle exec database_consistency
 fail User phone should be required in the database
 fail User name is required but possible null value insert
+fail User company should have foreign key in the database
 fail User code is required but do not have presence validator
 ```